-Do this first, as it’s on the way in from the airport.
+Do this first, as it’s on the way and right at the beginning of the Strip.
 It’s a classic.
 While there’s typically a little line, we recommend standing off to the side where you can skip the queue and get a cool angle that will net you more Instagram likes anyway.

 Take a limo to a nightclub (once they reopen)